gulzarshaikh/WellArchitected-Assessment/Contributing.md

   As soon as you push a commit (on a new branch) to the repo, a GitHub Action is triggered and the output files are automatically regenerated - including your newly added content.
 If you are interested on how the Action work, you can take a look at the workflow yaml file in **.github/workflows/**

  The GitHub Action performs a couple of validations (e.g. that the data files are still valid JSON) and will then run Hugo to render the output files.
-If successful, you the updated output will be added **to your branch** in the assessments folder.
+If successful, the updated output will be added **to your branch** in the assessments folder.
 Please make sure you check if the your new content shows up like you expected before you create a Pull Request!

  Once you are satisfied with the result, you can open a Pull Request to get your branch merged into the **main** branch - which makes the content accessible to everybody once approved.

  ## Generate output locally

- When you want to add or edit a larger amount of content, or want to work on the [templates](./templates), pushing every time just to generate the content can be a bit cumbersome.
+ When you want to add or edit a larger amount of content, or want to work on the [templates](./templates), pushing every time just to generate the output can be a bit cumbersome.
 That's why there is a `tools` branch which contains a PowerShell script to run Hugo locally and generate the output on your PC.
 You can find the script and instructions [here](https://github.com/Azure/WellArchitected-Assessment/tree/tools/tools/run-local).

  For this to run, you need to [install Hugo](https://gohugo.io/getting-started/installing/) locally.
 Don't worry, you don't need any Go knowledge.